Hypertension: Your Proactive Guide to Understanding and Managing High Blood Pressure

 How high is too high?

-According to the Canadian Heart and Stroke Foundation and Hypertension Canada blood pressure can be categorized as:
+According to the American Heart Association, blood pressure can be categorized as:

 The first line treatment for patients with moderate risk is lifestyle modification.
 Hypertension Canada names physical activity, weight reduction, smoking cessation, reduced sodium intake and other dietary changes as key lifestyle modifications.
 These healthy behaviours are critical at all stages of hypertension care but can be the sole intervention for those at moderate risk.